The Basics of Doing a Spiritual Growth Campaign

 - Multiple reinforcements.
 They committed themselves to the teaching of the apostles, the life together, the common meal, and the prayers (Acts 2:42 MSG).
 Will you commit to providing a way to carry out all the vital habits, including weekend services, daily devotional, small groups, and Scripture memorization?

-- Behavioral teaching.
+- Behavioural teaching.
 Be doers of the Word, and not hearers only (James 1:22 NKJV).
 Will you commit to challenging people to make gradual spiritual commitments?

 - Campaign Director (Click here to download the Campaign Director Success Guide)